stevearrants/style/docs/Punctuation.md

 > The dolphins left a note that said: "So long and thanks for all the
 > fish!"
 >
-> There are two types of article: Reviews and Research.
+> There are two students tied for top of the class: Richard and Stephanie.

 Semicolons
 ----------